Catyre/Djinn/README.md

 ## Welcome to the Djinn Engine!
-Currently, this engine is in its very very early form.
-In fact, at the moment, it can only support gravitational forces, spring forces, a generic "uplift" force, and some others with demos only built for gravity (solarsystem and lunarorbit) and a brief demonstration of collisions (bouncyball).
+Currently, this engine is in its very early form.
+In fact, at the moment, it can only support gravitational forces, spring forces, a generic "uplift" force, the Lennard-Jones potential, and some others with demos only built for gravity (solarsystem and lunarorbit) and a brief demonstration of collisions (bouncyball).

 This repository was made as a means of quickly sharing my codebase to people so they can help me troubleshoot problems/offer help in the design of the engine.